 On December 1, 2021, the Company sold the Willamette Egg Farms business (the "WEF Transaction"), which included the sale of \$62.8 book value of assets, for total proceeds of \$56.1.
-Of the \$56.1, the Company had \$6.0 in escrow, subject to certain contingencies, which was included in "Receivables, net" on the Condensed Consolidated Balance Sheets at both December 31, 2022 and September 30, 2022.
-As a result of the WEF Transaction, during the three months ended December 31, 2021, the Company recorded a net loss on sale of business of \$6.7, which was reported as "Other operating income, net" in the Condensed Consolidated Statement of Operations.
-During fiscal 2022, the Company recorded a favorable working capital adjustment of \$0.4, resulting in a final net loss on sale of business of \$6.3.
+Of the \$56.1, the Company had \$6.0 in escrow, subject to certain contingencies, which was included in "Receivables, net" on the Condensed Consolidated Balance Sheets at September 30, 2022.
+During the nine months ended June 30, 2023, the Company received \$4.6 of the proceeds held in escrow, which reduced the amount in escrow to \$1.4 as of June 30, 2023.
+As a result of the WEF Transaction, during the nine months ended June 30, 2022, the Company recorded a net loss on sale of business of \$6.3, which included a favorable working capital adjustment of \$0.4 and was reported as "Other operating (income) expense, net" in the Condensed Consolidated Statements of Operations.
 Subsequent to the WEF Transaction, Willamette Egg Farms was no longer consolidated in the Company's financial statements.
 Prior to the WEF Transaction, Willamette Egg Farms' operating results were reported in the Refrigerated Retail segment.
+There were no gains or losses on sale of business recorded during the three months ended June 30, 2022 or the three or nine months ended June 30, 2023.